Colchester Castle: 17th and 18th centuries

 In 1607 custody of the castle was granted for life to Charles, Baron Stanhope of Harrington (1593–1675).
 In 1624 Stanhope granted the lease to Thomas Holmes, gentleman and maltster, the father of John Holmes, who emigrated to Plymouth Colony and became Messenger of the Court there.
 Custody of the castle, the bailey, and King's Meadow north of the river Colne remained in the Holmes family until after 1659.
 In 1629 Charles I alienated the reversion of the castle to James Hay, Earl of Carlisle, which passed in 1636 to Archibald Hay.
 In 1649 Hay sold his interest to Sir John Lenthall, while in 1650 a Parliament Survey condemned the building and valued the stone at five pounds.
 In 1656 Lenthall sold his interest to Sir James Norfolk or Northfolk, who finally bought out Stanhope's interest in 1662.
 In 1683 an ironmonger, John Wheely, was licensed to pull it all down - presumably to use as building material in the town.
 After "great devastations" in which much of the upper structure was demolished using screws and gunpowder, he gave up when the operation became unprofitable.

 The castle has had various uses since it ceased to be a royal castle.
 It has been a county prison, where in 1645 the self-styled Witchfinder General, Matthew Hopkins interrogated and imprisoned suspected witches.
 In 1648, during the Second English Civil War, the Royalist leaders Sir Charles Lucas and Sir George Lisle were executed just to the rear of the castle.
 Local legend has it that grass will not grow on the spot on which they fell.
 A small obelisk now marks the point.
 In 1656 the Quaker James Parnell was martyred there.

 In 1705 Wheely sold the castle to Sir Isaac Rebow, who left it to his grandson Charles Chamberlain Rebow in 1726.
 In 1727 the castle was bought by Mary Webster for her daughter Sarah, who was married to Charles Gray, the Member of Parliament for Colchester.
-To begin with, Gray leased the keep to a local grain merchant and the east side was leased to the county as a gaol.
+To begin with, Gray leased the keep to a local grain merchant and the east side was leased to the county as a jail.
 In the late 1740s Gray restored parts of the building, in particular the south front.
 He created a private park around the ruin and his summer house (perched on the old Norman castle earthworks, in the shape of a Roman temple) can still be seen.
 He also added a library with large windows and a cupola on the south-east tower, which was completed in 1760.
 On Gray's death in 1782, the castle passed to his step-grandson, James Round, who continued the restoration work.